 What's Next?
 Scientists are working to identify the factors responsible for maintaining warm upper ocean waters in the Northeastern tropical Pacific that influence hurricane intensity.
 They also hope to evaluate how models, particularly those used in seasonal hurricane forecasting, fare in simulating those factors and whether improvements are needed.

-Sponsor: This research was supported by the U.S. Department of Energy Office of Science Biological and Environmental Research program as part of the Regional and Global Climate Modeling program.
+Sponsor: This research was supported by the U.S. Department of Energy Office of Science Office of Biological and Environmental Research as part of the Regional and Global Climate Modeling program.